 The 1-on-1 starts in 12 minutes.
 You opened the doc once last week.
-The last entry says “career chat — TBD”.
-This tutorial replaces the “wing the 1-on-1 then forget the action item” cycle with a 10-minute prep workflow plus a same-day follow-up note: AI generates the agenda from your last 2 weeks of context, drafts the topics worth raising, and writes the post-meeting note.
-Aimed at both sides of the conversation — managers running 4-8 reports and reports who actually want their 1-on-1s to matter.
+The last entry says “career chat — TBD.”
+This tutorial replaces the “wing the 1-on-1 then forget the action item” cycle with a 10-minute prep workflow plus a same-day follow-up note: the AI builds the agenda from your last 2 weeks of context, drafts the topics worth raising, and writes the post-meeting note.
+It is written for both sides — managers running 4-8 reports, and reports who want their 1-on-1 to be more than a status check.

 Who this is for

 Managers running 4-8 direct reports across functions, senior ICs who manage zero people but mentor 2-3 juniors, reports who want to extract more value from their 1-on-1s, and skip-level managers who do quarterly 1-on-1s with grandchildren on the org chart.
-Best when both parties want the 1-on-1 to be more than a status check.
-Worst when one side has decided the 1-on-1 is overhead — AI cannot fix a relationship problem.
+It works best when both parties want the 1-on-1 to be more than a status check.
+It will not help when one side has already decided the 1-on-1 is overhead — the AI cannot fix a relationship problem.

 When to reach for it

-Weekly or biweekly recurring 1-on-1s, prepping a quarterly career conversation, a skip-level 1-on-1 you only do once a quarter, or after a difficult week where you need to walk in clear about what to say.
+Weekly or biweekly recurring 1-on-1s, a quarterly career conversation, a skip-level you only do once a quarter, or after a hard week when you need to walk in clear about what to say.
 Also useful when you take over a new team and your first 1-on-1s with each report need to be more than introductions.

 Before you start